satrialoka/satrialoka.github.io/index.md

 Hello, I'm Loka welcome to my blog

-I am a final year master student in Information Engineering at Hiroshima University.
+I am a PhD student at [Ghent University](https://www.ugent.be/en), Belgium.
+Prior to my current position I was a master student at [Hiroshima University](https://www.hiroshima-u.ac.jp/en) in [Kurita Laboratory](https://kurita-lab.jp/wordpress/).
 My future plan is to pursue a career in academia.
 In this blog you can find my academic notes and life journal.
 I usually write about Machine Learning, Image processing and anything that interest me.

 Enjoy!